Includes unlimited streaming via the free Bandcamp app, plus high-quality download in MP3, FLAC and more.

 Packaged in a deluxe heavyweight stock 6-panel digipak with two sets of liner notes (by Eri Yamamoto & Vince Peterson), full choir credits & complete lyrics in Japanese, Rōmaji transliteration, and English translation.

-Includes digital pre-order of Goshu Ondo Suite.
+Includes unlimited streaming of Goshu Ondo Suite

 Eri Yamamoto: piano, compositions